eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Attributes Providers.
 For EAA to be used, TSPs offer Users a way to request and obtain EAA, meaning they need to technically comply with EUDI Wallet interface specifications.
-Depending on the domain rules, EAA providers may provide validity information about EAA, without having an ability to receive any information about the use of the EAA.
+Depending on the domain rules, EAA Providers may provide validity information about EAA, without having an ability to receive any information about the use of the EAA.
 The terms and conditions of issuing EAAs and related services are subject to sectoral rules.